Lunar resources: Aluminum

-Aluminum (Al) is found with a concentration in the range of 10-18% by weight, present in a mineral called anorthite (CaAl_{2}Si_{2}O_{8}), the calcium endmember of the plagioclase feldspar mineral series.
+Aluminum (Al) is found with a concentration in the range of 10–18% by weight, present in the mineral anorthite (CaAl_{2}Si_{2}O_{8}), the calcium endmember of the plagioclase feldspar mineral series.
 Aluminum is a good electrical conductor, and atomized aluminum powder also makes a good solid rocket fuel when burned with oxygen.
 Extraction of aluminum would also require breaking down plagioclase (CaAl2Si2O8).
+Extraction of aluminum would require large amounts of electricity, even more than on earth, because the aluminum mineral bauxite which is the basis of most aluminum production on earth does not exist on the moon as it is formed by chemical weathering involving liquid water.

 Silicon

 Silicon (Si) is an abundant metalloid in all lunar material, with a concentration of about 20% by weight.
 It is of enormous importance to produce solar panel arrays for the conversion of sunlight into electricity, as well as glass, fiber glass, and a variety of useful ceramics.
 Achieving a very high purity for use as semi-conductor would be challenging, especially in the lunar environment.
+Converting silica into silicon is an energy-intensive process.
+On earth this is usually done via carbothermic reduction, a process that requires carbon, an element in comparatively short supply on the moon.

 Calcium

 Calcium (Ca) is the fourth most abundant element in the lunar highlands, present in anorthite minerals (formula CaAl_{2}Si_{2}O_{8}).
 Calcium oxides and calcium silicates are not only useful for ceramics, but pure calcium metal is flexible and an excellent electrical conductor in the absence of oxygen.
 Anorthite is rare on the Earth but abundant on the Moon.

 Calcium can also be used to fabricate silicon-based solar cells, requiring lunar silicon, iron, titanium oxide, calcium and aluminum.

+When combined with water, lime (calcium oxide) produces significant amounts of heat.
+Hydrated lime (calcium hydroxide) meanwhile absorbs carbon dioxide which can be used as a (non-replenishing) filter.
+The resulting material, calcium carbonate is commonly used as a building material on earth.

 Magnesium

 Magnesium (Mg) is present in magmas and in the lunar minerals pyroxene and olivine, so it is suspected that magnesium is more abundant in the lower lunar crust.
 Magnesium has multiple uses as alloys for aerospace, automotive and electronics.
+On earth aluminum alloys are used particularly where low weight and high strength are needed, examples include airplane fuselages, high speed train carriages and the likes.
+Magnesium extraction from lunar rocks likewise requires large amounts of energy.

+Thorium

+The Compton–Belkovich Thorium Anomaly is a volcanic complex on the far side of the Moon.
+It was found by a gamma-ray spectrometer in 1998 and is an area of concentrated thorium, a 'fertile' element.
+Likewise KREEP has areas with several ppm of Thorium in the rock.